 When I got the A.R.C.
 Type 12 Radio Set working, I did not have a suitable dynamotor, let alone the correct one, a D-10A.
 Anxious to get it going for upcoming hearability experiments, I designed a simple solid state power supply that plugs into the 3 pin connector on the rear of the R-19 receiver in place of the dynamotor.
 In the A.R.C.
 Type 12 system, that dynamotor powers both the receiver and transmitter.

 The mechanical mount needs to be reworked as this is really a circuit design prototype, but the power supply runs the receiver and transmitter quite well.
-It puts out the required +250 VDC with only 0.5 volts ripple with +13 VDC input.
+It puts out the required +250 VDC at +13 VDC input producing only 0.5 volts ripple.

 The oscillator frequency is about 25 KHz to make the transformer and filter small and simple.
 It runs at 80% efficiency which is not great but I have plenty of 12V battery power available for the application..